mvolkmann/blog/src/swift-ui.md

 `{entity-name}+CoreDataClass.swift` defines the class and should not be modified.
-`{entity-name}+CoreDataProperties.swift` defines extensions to the class and can only be safely modified to add computed properties and methods.
+`{entity-name}+CoreDataProperties.swift` defines extensions to the class and can be safely modified to add computed properties and methods.

 Choosing a different value for the entity "Codegen" enables generating entity sources files that appear in the Navigator.